BBC Two: Programming

-BBC Two's historical scope was arts, culture, some comedy and drama, and appealing to audiences not already served by BBC One or ITV.
-Over its first thirty or so years the channel developed a reputation for screening highly praised and prestigious drama series, among these Boys from the Blackstuff (1982), 1991's highly successful The Men's Room, the costume drama Middlemarch (1994) or 1996's critically acclaimed Our Friends in the North.
-The channel's "highbrow" profile is also in part attributable to a long history of demanding documentaries of all types, beginning with Civilisation and The Ascent of Man in the 1960s.
-Like the early Channel 4, BBC Two also established for itself a reputation as a champion of independent and international cinema, under the Screen 2 brand.
+BBC Two's historical scope was arts, culture, comedy, and drama.
+It aimed to be appealing to audiences not already served by BBC One or ITV.
+Over its first thirty or so years, the channel developed a reputation for screening highly praised and prestigious drama series, including Boys from the Blackstuff (1982), 1991's highly successful The Men's Room, the costume drama Middlemarch (1994) or 1996's critically acclaimed Our Friends in the North.
+The channel's "highbrow" profile is also, in part, attributable to a long history of demanding documentaries of all types, beginning with Civilisation and The Ascent of Man in the 1960s.
+Just as Channel 4 did in its early stages, BBC Two also established a reputation as a champion of independent and international cinema, under the Screen 2 brand.

+BBC Two also serves as counterprogramming for BBC One.
+When One showed Panorama on Monday nights, for example, Two showed a television Western.
+The two networks closely coordinated schedules, and continuity announcers promoted each other's programs.

 The channel has sometimes been judged, increasingly in more recent years, to have moved away from this original role and closer to the mainstream.
 Since the launch of the digital-only BBC Four, the BBC has been accused in particular of shifting its more highbrow output to the new channel, which, until the end of the UK's digital TV switchover in October 2012, a minority (7.5% in the final quarter of 2010) of viewers did not receive.
 BBC Four's remit is very similar to the earlier remit of BBC2, and contains many documentaries and arts programmes.
 It has been perceived by some that this strategy is to allow BBC Two to show more popular programmes and to secure higher ratings.
 Since 2004 there have been some signs of an attempt to return closer to parts of BBC Two's earlier output with the arts strand The Culture Show.
-Its most popular programme at the moment is Top Gear, which now moved to BBC One.
+Its most popular programme prior to its 2020 move to BBC One was motoring magazine Top Gear.